BrandwatchLtd/api_sdk/README.md

 ## Installation

 Be sure to install the latest version of Python 3.x.
-You can install bwapi on your machine by running the following command:
+You can install bcr on your machine by running the following command:

-`pip install bwapi`
+`pip install bcr`

 This allows you to run scripts that import bwproject or bwresources from anywhere on your computer.